 Reality: If you cover yourself up, you can actually look much larger than you are.
 Do not hide your body.
-Instead embrace your shape by emphasizing the most flattering aspects.
-A form-fitting ruched dress in a bright color with a deep v-neck accents LaTia’s slim waist.
+Instead embrace your shape by emphasising the most flattering aspects.
+A form-fitting ruched dress in a bright colour with a deep v-neck accents slim waist.
 Accessories like a great pair of earrings and heels add polish.

 Myth #3: Avoid prints and patterns

 Reality: Mixing prints in inventive ways is one of the season’s biggest trends.
-Plus-sized ladies can absolutely look great by keeping their prints in the same color range.
+Plus-sized ladies can absolutely look great by keeping their prints in the same colour range.
 If your floral skirt is navy and green, try a navy and white striped top.
 Yes, striped!
 There’s no reason to stay away from them.
-Just keep the color range in mind.
+Just keep the colour range in mind.

 Myth #4: Only wear monochromatic looks

-Reality: We all know black is slimming but so are bright colors if they’re worn correctly.
-Colorblocking— i.e. mixing bright solid colors— is another huge spring trend.
-Curvy girls should absolutely indulge by picking two colors that work for you.
-LaTia rocked an electric-pink dress with an army-green cardigan.
+Reality: We all know black is slimming but so are bright colours if they are worn correctly.
+Colour blocking— i.e. mixing bright solid colours— is another huge spring trend.
+Curvy girls should absolutely indulge by picking two colours that work for you – e.g an electric-pink dress with an army-green cardigan.

 Myth #5: Stay clear of pencil skirts

-Reality: Pencil skirts can be sophisticated and slimming if you pair them with a great belt (try a bright color for a little flair), a tucked-in blouse and a killer pair of heels.
+Reality: Pencil skirts can be sophisticated and slimming if you pair them with a great belt (try a bright colour for a little flair), a tucked-in blouse and a killer pair of heels.